 - Project requisition approvers (approves other users’ requisitions when coded to projects) – ensure there are users in the delegated approval positions in the PO hierarchy; delegations to empty hierarchy positions will not flow through the PO hierarchy as normal leading to orders getting stuck;

 - Radiation protection supervisors (a role that exists in some departments for monitoring purposes, where a nominated person is notified when hazardous items are purchased)

 The Guide to the Position Hierarchy may help in determining whether users are in the correct position in the purchasing hierarchy.

 Making changes to access

-If any changes to access are required, either following this review or due to changes in a user’s role, then the online service request Oracle R12 User Access form should be completed, authorised by the department’s authorised signatory and submitted to the FSSC.
+If any changes to access are required, either following this review or due to changes in a user’s role, then the online service request for Oracle R12 Department User Access, or Central User Access should be completed, authorised by the department’s authorised signatory and submitted to the FSSC.

 1. Increasing access

 Where additional access is being requested on a change in role the same principles and process as for New Users applies.
 In addition the user's current access should be reviewed via the User Access Dashboard or by running the UO User Access (New) report, in order to review whether any other adjustments are required to keep access to the minimum required for their role.